jhadev/sounds/README.md

 ---

 Repeat Steps 1 and 2 every time you add more sounds (without cloning the repo of course).
 Test everything out and enjoy.
 It is mobile responsive and includes a dark theme.
 By default the page is loaded sorting the sounds in alphabetical order by character name.
 You can also sort by newest sound added and play a random sound.
 I'm sure theres is a bug.
 Or 2 or 3, but it does work.
+Enjoy!